Halocarpus biformis

-Halocarpus biformis, commonly known as yellow pine or pink pine, is a coniferous tree endemic to New Zealand.
+Halocarpus biformis, the yellow pine or pink pine, is a species of dioecious coniferous tree in the family Podocarpaceae, endemic to New Zealand.
 It yields a tight-grained, sweet-smelling, and extremely durable wood.

 Description

-Halocarpus biformis is a species of dioecious evergreen conifer in the family Podocarpaceae.
-It can attain heights of 10 m, but is usually a low-spreading bush in open areas.
+Halocarpus biformis is a species of small dioecious tree or shrub that can attain heights of 10 m, but is usually a low-spreading bush in open areas.

 It has silvery-grey bark, with a reddish brown inner layer.

 Taxonomy

 The species was formerly known as Dacrydium biforme.

 Distribution and habitat

 Halocarpus biformis is found at higher elevations in the volcanic plateau of the North Island and at lower elevations of the South Island and Stewart Island.
 Usually grows between 600-1370 m above sea level.

 In Fiordland, it grows in damp sites in lowland forest.